SamerAbdelmoeti/SamerAbdelmoeti.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello, I'm Samer.
 I'm interested in the intersection between **machine learning**, **control theory**, and **optimal decision-making**.
-Hence, my passion for cognitive science, quant trading, robotics, and vehicle autonomy.
+Hence, my passion for cognitive science, quant finance, robotics, and vehicle autonomy.